 - Health: Overcoming or managing one’s disease(s) or symptoms and making informed, healthy choices that support physical and emotional well-being.

 - Home: Have a stable and safe place to live.

 - Purpose: Engage in meaningful daily activities, such as a job or school, volunteering, caring for your family, or being creative.
 Work for independence, income, and resources to participate in society.

-- Community: Build relationships and social networks that provide support.
+- Community: Build relationships and social networks that provide support, friendship, love, and hope.